 This year, we’re ahead of schedule.
 I think.
 I hope.
-Here, now I’m feeling awkward and unsure all of a sudden, so take a look at this picture of turnips, won’t you?
+Here, now, I’m feeling awkward and unsure all of a sudden, so take a look at this picture of turnips, won’t you?

 These babies, planted in the rich soil in the hoop house, got big!

-Oh!
-At the end of this post, I’ve attached one of my favorite ways to prepare turnips, so be sure to check it out.
-I prepared this recipe last night, for roasted veg, and it went so fast down my hungry family’s gullets that I didn’t get a picture of it!
+At the end of this post, I’ve attached one of my favorite recipes for how to prepare turnips and other roots, so be sure to check it out.
+I made this fabulous recipe last night, in fact, adding lots of different roots (as indicated in the recipe) and it went so quickly down my hungry family’s gullets that I didn’t get a picture of it!

-People usually discard the leaves, but don’t.
+People usually discard the leaves, but don’t!
 The green leafy tops of turnips are also edible and can be cooked in a lot of ways.
 They are also very easy to prepare.

 After cutting the greens, wash them in cold water, making sure that no grit is left.
 Shake to get rid of excess moisture.
 Cut off the thick, tough stem and throw it away.
 To eliminate tiny insects that might have clung to the leaves, soak the leaves in salted cold water for a few minutes.
 Wash again in running water and drain.

-The author Taj Singh is a person who has a healthy regard for food and its life-sustaining properties and has written many articles about such things for Ezines.
+About the author: Taj Singh is a person who has a healthy regard for food and its life-sustaining properties and has written many articles about such things for Ezines.

-Okay, it’s me again, and here’s one of my favorite ways to prepare root crops.
-Roasting vegetables (turnips in particular!) concentrates the sugars in them, and the light vinaigrette is a very nice addition and will coax even your (erm) “particular” eater to enjoy his veg!
-This dish is so hearty and tasty, it can almost stand alone as a meal, but serving it with a good roast beef or chicken is awfully nice, too.
+Roasting vegetables concentrates the sugars in them, and the light vinaigrette in the recipe is a very nice addition and will coax even your (erm) “particular” eater to enjoy his veg!
+This dish is so hearty and tasty, it can almost stand alone as a meal, but serving it with a good roast beef, chicken, or fish is awfully nice, too.
 If you don’t have the plethora of veg that is included in this recipe, don’t despair.
-It’s a mix-and-match type of recipe and any root crop will work.
+It’s a mix-and-match type of recipe and any root crop will work in it.
 Winter squash, also!

-1 whole head of garlic
+- 1 whole head of garlic

-6 green onions
+- 6 green onions

-2- 3 Tb. red wine vinegar
+- 3 Tb red wine vinegar

 Preheat the oven to 375 degrees.

-Cut the leaves off beets, leaving ½″ stems.
-Trim the ends, and put on a baking tray and drizzle with olive oil, stirring well until beets are well covered.
+Put beets on baking tray and drizzle with olive oil, stirring well until roots are well covered.

-Cut ½″ off the top of the garlic bulb and remove any loose outside skins while keeping the bulb whole.
+Cut 1/2" off the top of the garlic bulb and remove any loose outside skins while keeping the bulb whole.
 Rub with olive oil and wrap in foil.